vanshdesai76/prediction-of-cases-and-healthcare-facility-using-machine-learning/README.md

 # PREDICTION-OF-CASES-AND-HEALTHCARE-FECILITY-USING-MACHINE-LEARNING
 Software Group Project 1
-# ReadMe for Prediction of Cases and Healthcare Facility Using Machine Learning
+# Prediction of Cases and Healthcare Facility Using Machine Learning

 ## Project Overview